serghiou/best-of-data-science/best-of-r.md

 **[Introduction to Econometrics with R.](https://www.econometrics-with-r.org/index.html)** Book.
 A fantastic book illustrating how to use econometric approaches to analyse data using R. It illustrates how to use R to appropriately run and interpret multivariable regressions, instrumental variables, time series regression, average treatment effects, etc.

-**[R for Health Data Science](https://argoshare.is.ed.ac.uk/healthyr_book/)** Book.
+**[R for Health Data Science.](https://argoshare.is.ed.ac.uk/healthyr_book/)** Book.
 A great introduction to using R for clinical data science.
 The two authors are very experienced in teaching R and have their own course.

+**[R Programming.](https://www.coursera.org/learn/r-programming)** Course.
+It's considered one of the leading if not the leading online courses on R. I've not taken it myself, but I've heard good things about Roger Peng's courses.
+If you don't want the final certificate, it's free.

 ***